Courtney Deifel - Softball - Arkansas Razorbacks

 She graduated from California in 2003 with a bachelor of arts in American Business and Globalism and American Studies.
 Deifel earned her master’s of arts in Human Relations from Oklahoma in 2008.

-Deifel’s sister, Amanda Scott, is currently the head softball coach at Missouri-St. Louis and won a Women’s College World Series title at Fresno State in 1998.
+Deifel’s sister, Amanda Scott, was a four-time All-American and won a Women’s College World Series title at Fresno State in 1998.

 Deifel and her husband Joe are the parents of two sons, Trip and Walt.
 The family resides in Fayetteville.